guarzo/aa-payout/README.md

 **Option 2: ESI Fleet Import** (Recommended)
 1. Make sure you're in a fleet in EVE Online
-2. Select the correct FC character from the dropdown (top navigation)
+2. Select the correct organizer character from the dropdown (top navigation)
-3. Open your fleet in the payout system
+3. Open your payout in the system
 4. Click **Import from ESI**
 5. Click **Import Current Fleet**
 6. System will automatically: